DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 // ...
 ~~~

-After that, when we start the app, we should see Spreadsheet loaded with data on a page.
+After that, when you start the app, you should see Spreadsheet loaded with data on the page.

 ![DHTMLX Spreadsheet initialized with sample data in a Svelte application](/img/integrations/trial_spreadsheet.png)

 Now you should have a basic setup for integrating DHTMLX Spreadsheet with Svelte.
 You can customize the code according to your specific requirements.
-The final example you can find on [**GitHub**](https://github.com/DHTMLX/svelte-spreadsheet-demo).
+You can find the final example on [**GitHub**](https://github.com/DHTMLX/svelte-spreadsheet-demo).